 Step 5: Select one of the boxes to indicate why the exemption is being requested.
 Most retailers will select number 3, “Property will be resold.”
 Enter the buyer’s sales tax number.

-Step 6: The purchaser signs and dates the certificate and includes their address and FEIN (Federal Employer Identification Number).
+Step 6: The purchaser signs and dates the certificate, including their address and FEIN (Federal Employer Identification Number).

 Pennsylvania Sales Tax Exemption Certificate FAQs